-Barkatulla was a native of Bhopal and strong advocate of Ghadar Party.
+Barkatulla was a native of Bhopal and a strong advocate of the Ghadar Party.
 Another advocate was Ram Chandra.

 With the outbreak of the First World War, the Indian revolutionary leaders like Lala Hardayal sought the help of Germany Emperor William II.